Israel lobby in the United Kingdom

-The Israel lobby in the United Kingdom comprises individuals and groups seeking to influence the foreign policy of the United Kingdom in favour of bilateral ties with Israel, Zionism, Israel or the policies of the Israeli government.
+The Israel lobby in the United Kingdom comprises individuals and groups seeking to influence British foreign policy in favour of the State of Israel, bilateral ties with it, Zionism or the policies of the Israeli government.
 As any lobby, such individuals and groups may seek to influence politicians and political parties, the media, the general public or specific groups or sectors.